-7. The Governing Body may appoint Committees and delegate to them such powers as it thinks fit, subject to the provisions of these Statutes.
-It may appoint as Members of such Committees persons who are not members of the Governing Body but the Principal shall be ex-officio Chairman of every Committee except the Committee appointed under the Statute I.15, and a Committee to which members of the College in statu pupillari shall have the right of appeal against a disciplinary decision and the majority of the members of each Committee, apart from the Committee appointed under the Statute I.15, shall be members of the Governing Body.
-Provided that nothing in this clause shall enable the Governing Body to delegate its power to reach a decision under clause 10(2) of Statute XVIII.
+8. The Governing Body may appoint Committees and delegate to them such powers as it thinks fit, subject to the provisions of these Statutes.
+It may appoint as Members of such Committees persons who are not members of the Governing Body but, except where Governing Body has approved the delegation of such chairmanship to another Fellow, the Principal shall be ex-officio Chairman of every Committee except the Committee appointed under clause 16 of Statute I, and student disciplinary committees, in accordance with the Bye-laws.
+Provided that nothing in this clause shall enable the Governing Body to delegate its power to reach a decision under clause 18(b) of Statute XVIII.